multiplealiases/genloss/README.md

 Your particular distribution may have equivalents.

 Written for Bash and GNU `coreutils`.
-(While written on a GNU `coreutils` system, ~~I don't want it to depend on it.
-Consider non-portability a bug, not a feature.~~ lol, no, not unless POSIX has a long-accepting `getopt`.)

 Tested on Fedora 36, Raspbian Testing, and Termux.